A Deployable Embodied Vision-Language Navigation System with Hierarchical Cognition and Context-Aware Exploration: Introduction

 This paper is an extended version of our conference work~\cite{liu2025handle}, with several substantial improvements.
 First, we introduce a more efficient and flexible memory representation.
 Unlike~\cite{liu2025handle}, which uses semantic voxels, we incrementally construct a structured and compact cognitive memory graph.
 This design provides richer semantic information, better supports interaction with VLMs/LLMs, and significantly reduces memory consumption.
 Second, we enhance the system’s reasoning capability.
-While~\cite{liu2025handle} relies on lightweight detectors and CLIP~\cite{radford2021learning}, limiting its ability to handle complex instructions, our approach leverages VLMs for more informed reasoning based on observations and memory.
-Meanwhile, through system-level redesign, the proposed framework preserves the efficiency, real-time performance, and deployability of the original method.
+While~\cite{liu2025handle} relies on lightweight detectors and CLIP~\cite{radford2021learning}, limiting its ability to handle complex instructions, our hierarchical and decoupled architecture enables the integration of more powerful VLMs for high-level reasoning without blocking real-time execution, thereby significantly improving reasoning capability while preserving real-time performance and deployability.